 There’s no place like South Dakota to hunt pheasants!
 Since 1919, the tradition of pheasant hunting has brought friends and families together in holiday-like fashion.
 Every year opening weekend brings unprecedented enthusiasm, excitement, and activity to cities and rural communities across the state.
-Are you hunting birds in South Dakota this year?
-We think you should.

 Hunting Birds in South Dakota